nasa/cumulus-api/content/granules.md

 ## Update granule

 Update an existing granule.
-Expects payload to contain the modified parts of the granule and the existing granule values will be overwritten by the modified portions.
+Expects payload to contain the modified parts of the granule as the existing granule values will be overwritten by the modified portions.
 Unspecified keys will be retained.
 Keys set to `null` will be removed.
 Executions will not be disassociated from the granule via `null` deletion.
 The same fields are available as are for [creating a granule.](#create-granule).

 Returns status 200 on successful update, 201 on new granule creation, 404 if